MARVEX

 Identity/Class: Extradimensional (Fifth-Dimensional) construct (World War II era)

-Occupation: Aider of human interest
+Occupation: Aider of human interest, adventurer

 Group Membership: None